DimitryDushkin/DimitryDushkin.github.io/posts/personal_task_management_with_obsidian.md

 image: /img/for_posts/task_management/task_managment_post_poster.jpg
 ---

 As we discussed in the post ["When you're overwhelmed, simplify"](https://dushkin.tech/posts/when_you_overwhelmed_simplify/), simplifying complex tasks is crucial.
-This is especially true when you're involved in multiple workstreams and collaborate with dozens of people simultaneously
+This is especially true when you're involved in multiple workstreams and collaborate with dozens of people simultaneously every day.

 My main tool in such cases is the preservation and structuring of information, supplemented by a few automations.
 The process focuses on:
 - Gathering all input that helps in solving tasks,